The Actor and the Savages: Production

-The movie scenario has been written by Titus Popovici and it first name was "Actor, policeman and…savages".
-As the actors who played in the movie remembered today, the main role was written for Toma Caragiu.
-When the movie director and production company finalized "ideological and artistic conception", the scenario was approved by the State Committee on Culture and the Arts on 8 March 1974.
+The movie scenario was written by Titus Popovici and it first name was "Actor, policeman and...savages".
+As the actors who played in the movie recall, the main role was written for Toma Caragiu.
+When the movie director and production company finalized the "ideological and artistic conception", the scenario was approved by the State Committee on Culture and the Arts on 8 March 1974.

 On March 16, 1974, the film entered into the production phase.
-In the period from 3 June – 17 September 1974 the film shooting took place.
-In 65 days of movie shooting, the team have work over 10 hours per day.
+The film shooting took place from 3 June to 17 September 1974.
+In 65 days of movie shooting, the team worked over 10 hours per day.
 On 4 April 1975, Dumitru Popescu watched the movie and the re-montage and texts inputs were required.
 On 21 April 1975, the standard copy was finished.
 On 26 December 1974, the standard copy was finalized.
-Production costs amounted to 4,850,000 RON.
+Production costs amounted to 4,850,000 leis.

 There were a number of mix-ups during the filming.
-In one scene, Caratase finds in the bed a cut-off hand left by the Legionnaires to frighten him.
+In one scene, Caratase finds in his bed a cut-off hand left by the Legionnaires to frighten him.
 In the scene the real hand was used, the hand was brought from the morgue.
 The next day it was thrown out into the garbage bin and then, someone found it.
 The investigation was started but then stopped, when it was revealed that this is the garbage left the after the movie shooting.
-The gun used in the movie by the Commissioner Radu Toma was the real one.
+The gun used in the movie by the Commissioner Radu Toma was a real one.
 The gun was given to the actor Mircea Diaconu, by the Capitan of the security services, only for the moment when the related scene was shot and after that he took it back.
-The Capitan of the security service refused to left the gun to the actor before the scene, so that the actor could have a bit of practice with it.
+The Capitan of the security service refused to leave the gun to the actor before the scene, so that the actor could have a bit of practice with it.

-When Caratase is saying his final monologue, the actor is disguised in Hitler and is satirizing the fascist spirit, and then, he is taken backstage.
+When Caratase is saying his final monologue, the actor is disguised as Hitler and is satirizing the fascist spirit, and then, he is taken backstage.
 According to the scenario, the main character has to die in bed, but Toma Caragiu insisted that main character should die "standing."
-For the first time, in socialist Romania, in the movie has appeared a Romanian king; Sergiu Nicolaescu found this insulting.
+For the first time in Socialist Romania, a Romanian king appeared in the movie; Sergiu Nicolaescu found this insulting.

 The music for the movie was composed by George Grigoriu and includes 57 minutes of original music, arrangements and musical "fantasies".
-The lyrics were written by Ion Vasilescu and Mişu Iancu, the songs being played by Carmen Berbecaru and Tricy Abramovici.
+The lyrics were written by Ion Vasilescu and Mișu Iancu, the songs being played by Carmen Berbecaru and Tricy Abramovici.
 The Funny Couplets were written by Dan Mihăescu and Grigore Pop.